DOSull/Spatial-Analysis-and-Modelling/labs/spatial-autocorrelation/assignment-spatial-autocorrelation.md

 You can probably see here why I say that the `spdep` functions are a bit obscure to work with.
 Anyway, let's return to doing the analysis based on simple adjacency, as recorded in the `nb` object we made before.

 ## Back to spatial autocorrelation... for real this time
 Something to pay attention to from here forward is that many of the Moran's index methods run into problems if an area has no neighbours.
-To tell functions to ignore this problem (which exists in our dataset) we set the option `zero.policy = TRUE` (or `T` for short) in many of the function calls in the remained of these instructions.
+To tell functions to ignore this problem (which exists in our dataset) we set the option `zero.policy = TRUE` (or `T` for short) in many of the function calls in the rest of these instructions.

 Another quirk of the `spdep` package is that it requires the neighbourhood information in a particular format to work, and this is *not* the format that the various neighbourhood construction methods produce.
 To get the right format we must convert the neighbourhood information to a `listw` object